-- 6.40 The description of development associated with this outline application deliberately specifies a maximum number of dwellings that may be delivered should permission be granted.
-The associated indicative layout plan goes further to demonstrate how the built form may be laid out within the site, at a density in accordance with the local plan, and in a form that will avoid harm to the character of the area.
-This will ensure accordance with LR5(i). - 6.41 Finally in respect of part (k), the development is clearly compatible with the adjacent residential area of Deepcar to the north and east of the site and retains a large area of open space to the west which reflects the locations of the adjacent woodland and Green Belt boundary. - 6.42 Criteria LR5(e) and LR5(j) are considered to extend beyond the definition of open space set out in paragraph 74 of the Framework. - 6.43 In any case under LR5(e), the heritage impact of the proposals are considered below under the heritage assessment sub-heading and are demonstrated to be acceptable in accordance with paragraph 134 and 135 of the Framework. - In respect of 'maintaining important views and vistas', the site is not afforded specific policy protection in either the UDP or Core Strategy as an important landscape or key view/vista, despite this designation being available to the LPA.
-Therefore it is not considered that the proposals conflict with LR5(e) and in any case the proposed design retains a significant area of open land and incorporates built form set against the back drop of Fox Glen and the residential area beyond. - 6.45 In respect of LR5(j) regarding harm to the rural character of a wedge of open countryside, the part of the application site proposed to contain built form is currently viewed against a backdrop of residential development and woodland when viewed from the highways surrounding the site.
-The area of proposed open space occupies a more open aspect adjacent to the countryside and will remain undeveloped. - 6.46 It is not considered that the site provides separation between the settlements of Deepcar and Stocksbridge.
+- 6.40 Finally in respect of part (k), the development is clearly compatible with the adjacent residential area of Deepcar to the north and east of the site and retains a large area of open space to the west which reflects the locations of the adjacent woodland and Green Belt boundary. - 6.41 Remaining criteria LR5(e) and LR5(j) for consideration extend beyond the definition of open space set out in paragraph 74 of the Framework. - 6.42 In any case under LR5(e), the heritage impact of the proposals are considered below under the heritage assessment sub-heading and are demonstrated to be acceptable in accordance with paragraph 134 and 135 of the Framework. - In respect of 'maintaining important views and vistas', the site is not afforded specific policy protection in either the UDP or Core Strategy as an important landscape or key view/vista, despite this designation being available to the LPA.
+Therefore it is not considered that the proposals conflict with LR5(e) and in any case the proposed design retains a significant area of open land and incorporates built form set against the back drop of Fox Glen and the residential area beyond. - 6.44 In respect of LR5(j) regarding harm to the rural character of a wedge of open countryside, the part of the application site proposed to contain built form is currently viewed against a backdrop of residential development and woodland when viewed from the highways surrounding the site.
+The area of proposed wildlife habitat occupies a more open aspect adjacent to the countryside and will remain undeveloped. - 6.45 It is not considered that the site provides separation between the settlements of Deepcar and Stocksbridge.
 The Housing Market Area Profile for Stocksbridge and Deepcar includes the map shown in figure 3, which confirms the LPA's own view on the extent of the two areas.
 As shown the site and adjacent woodland does not form part of the gap between Stocksbridge and Deepcar, rather this gap is located further to the west.
 It would therefore be unreasonable to suggest that the site prevents the coalescence of the two settlements or forms part of an important green wedge in this respect.